josephmjoy/robotics/java_robotutils/impnotes.md

     # Above, once again, the simpler parser will parse the value into string
     # "[0.5 0.2, 0.2]".
 StringmapHelper may in the future support 1D arrays of
     # doubles and other primitives.

+# Example of a list of strings
+test_configurations:
+  - L_WING
+  - INTAKE

+L_WING:
+  encoder: [1, 2] # This is a YAML list, for which parsing is not supported so will simply show up as a string "[1, 2]" limit.in: 2 # Note that we allow dots in keys (as does YAML). limit.out: 19
+  pot: 4

+INTAKE:
+  limit.in: 3
+  limit.out: 4
 ```

 #Feb 6, 2018 Design Note A - suggestions for log file naming